QDUAIGroup/StereoIF-Net/README.md

 Author: Jianwei Si

-The authors are with the College of Computer Science and Technology, Qingdao University, Qingdao 266071, China
+The author is with the College of Computer Science and Technology, Qingdao University, Qingdao 266071, China

 Kindly report any suggestions or corrections to jianwei_1995@hotmail.com